Our school is part of Pontefract Academies Trust.

 |G Smith||Head of School||Ex-officio||01/07/2019||Not Applicable|

 |T Hollies||SPRB Member||Trust Board||04/02/2014||02/02/2022|

-I attended The King’s School Pontefract until 18 and then started a career in finance with Wakefield MDC.
-I qualified as a chartered accountant and worked my way through to become the Head of Corporate Finance with the council.
-In 2006 I moved to work with Nottingham City Council as Head of Financial Projects, which involved working on many large projects such as the redevelopment of Trent Bridge Cricket Ground, the new tram system and the relocation of the council offices from several buildings into one central hub.
-While at Nottingham I also took on the lead financial responsibility for Children’s Services at a time when the development of academies was beginning.
+I attended The King’s School, Pontefract until the age of 18 and then began a career with Wakefield MDC in the Finance Department.
+I qualified as a chartered accountant and eventually became Head of Corporate Finance with the Council.
+In 2006 I obtained the post of Head of Financial Projects with Nottingham City Council and was involved in many large projects such as the redevelopment of Trent Bridge Cricket Ground and the relocation of council offices into one central hub.
+While at Nottingham I also took on lead responsibility for Children’s Services at a time when the academy programme was beginning.

-I grew up on a council estate on the outskirts of Leeds in the late 50s, and in the 60s I was selected for a place at the local grammar school, where I decided teaching was to be my career.
-After qualifying as a teacher I worked in a secondary school, later in primary and finally a nursery school, where at this point I started working with families.
+I grew up on a council estate on the outskirts of Leeds in the late 50s and in the 60s I was selected for a place at the local grammar school, where I decided teaching was to be my career.
+After qualifying as a teacher I worked in a secondary school, later in primary school and finally a nursery school, at which point I started working with families.

 A move into ‘Family Learning’ followed and I worked for a number of providers who created and developed courses to help parents support their child’s learning, improve their own skills, develop their confidence and enable them to have more of a say in local community matters.
-I later moved into my current role in Adult Education, becoming an Area Education Organiser for the WEA.
+I later moved into my current role in Adult Education, becoming an Area Education Organiser for the Workers Educational Association.

-When my boys entered secondary school I was asked to become a Member of the SPRB, and I also became a governor at a local primary school.
+When my children started secondary school I was asked to become a member of the SPRB and I also became a governor at a local primary school.
 During this time I took on a range of roles, usually in relation to special needs, safeguarding and inclusion.